Police Reform and Social Responsibility Act 2011

 Overview

-This bill, the Police Reform and Social Responsibility Bill, primarily focuses on altering the structure and governance of police forces in England and Wales.
-Key changes include establishing Police Commissions, revising the election dates for Police and Crime Commissioners, and clarifying the responsibilities of acting chief constables.
+This bill, the Police Reform and Social Responsibility Bill, primarily focuses on revising the structure and governance of police forces in the UK.
+Key changes include altering the composition and appointment of Police Commissions, clarifying the roles of acting chief constables, and revising financial regulations for local policing bodies.
+Disagreements between the House of Lords and the House of Commons have led to several amendments and counter-amendments.

 Description